 Buying or selling game

 Selling or purchasing game is prohibited except for pen-raised game produced on licensed game farms that are lawfully identified and handled.
-When lawfully harvested, nonprotected and resident game bird feathers, and the hides of deer, squirrels, rabbits and wild hogs may be sold.
+When lawfully taken, the feathers or skins of non-protected or resident game birds or the skins of deer, squirrels, or rabbits may be sold.

 Positive evidence of sex identification, including the head, shall remain on deer taken or killed within the state and on all turkeys taken during any gobbler season when taking of turkey hens is prohibited, so long as such deer or turkey is kept in camp or forest or is enroute to the domicile of its possessor or until such deer or turkey has been cooked or stored at the domicile of its possessor.

 Deer and turkeys may be dismembered in field or camp, however tags must be attached to each portion identifying names, addresses and hunting license numbers (if hunting licenses are required) of the persons who harvested them with date and location at which they were taken.
 These tags must be readily traceable to the portion of the animal bearing sex identification.
 On some WMAs, deer and turkeys cannot be dismembered until checked at designated check stations.

 It is unlawful for anyone to throw or dump trash or in any way litter highways, public lands and waters of the state or private properties.